dart-lang/language/working/augmentation-libraries/feature-specification.md

 In all relevant cases, if the augmented member is an instance member, it is invoked with the same value for `this`.

+Assume that the identifier `augmented` occurs such that the outermost enclosing declaration is not an augmenting declaration.
+In this case, the identifier is taken to be a reference to a declaration which is in scope.

+*In other words, `augmented` is just a normal identifier when it occurs anywhere other than inside an augmented declaration.*

+*Note that, for example, `augmented()` is an invocation of the augmented function or method when it occurs in an augmenting function or method declaration.
+(In the latter case, the augmenting method declaration must occur inside an augmenting type-introducing declaration, e.g., an augmenting class or mixin declaration).
+This is also true if `augmented()` occurs inside a local function declaration inside the body of that function or method declaration.
+We could say that `augmented` is a contextual keyword because it is unable to refer to a declaration in scope when it occurs inside an augmenting declaration, it always has the special meaning which is associated with augmentations.*

+A compile-time error occurs if a declaration with the name `augmented` occurs in a location where the outermost enclosing declaration is augmenting. *This error is applicable to all such declarations, e.g., local functions, local variables, parameters, and type parameters.*

+A compile-time error occurs if `augmented` occurs in a non-augmenting declaration, of a kind that can be augmenting, inside an augmenting declaration.

+*For example, inside `augment class C` we could have a declaration like `void f() {...augmented()...}`.
+This is an error because the outer `augment` forces the meaning of `augmented` to be about augmentation in the entire scope, but the method declaration is an introduction, not an augmentation.*

 ### Augmenting types